-Category Description Usage restrictions The deployment of temporary use bans (TUBs) which apply to households and non-essential use bans (NEUBs) which apply to non-household properties - restricting the permitted use of water to reduce demand.
-Drought permits The use of permits to increase the amount of water abstracted outside of 'usual' abstraction licence limits - increasing the supply of water.
+Description Category The deployment of temporary use bans (TUBs) which apply to households and non-essential use bans (NEUBs) which apply to non-Usage restrictions household properties - restricting the permitted use of water to reduce demand.
+The use of permits to increase the amount of water abstracted outside Drought permits of 'usual' abstraction licence limits - increasing the supply of water.